Synaps3Protocol/sep/SEP/SEP-003/README.md

 ## Abstract

-This document outlines the economic structure and utility framework of the MMC token, including its issuance, allocation, vesting schedules, inflationary and deflationary mechanisms, fee structures, governance model, and projected economic impact.
+This document outlines the economic structure and utility framework of the MMC token, including its issuance, allocation, vesting schedules, distribution mechanisms, utility, inflationary and deflationary mechanisms, fee structures, governance model, and projected economic impact.
 The proposal seeks to ensure the long-term sustainability of the MMC ecosystem by establishing a tokenomic framework that incentivizes adoption, supports network participants, and aligns stakeholder interests.

 ## 1.1 Token Supply and Initial Distribution